Riskrieg/official-maps/README.md

 ## Setup

-Check the [wiki](https://github.com/Riskrieg/official-maps/wiki) for detailed instructions on how to set the bot up for self-hosting.
+Check the [wiki](https://github.com/Riskrieg/official-maps/wiki) for detailed instructions on how to create a map.

 ## Contribute